confluentinc/examples/ccloud-monitoring/docs/monitoring-overview.rst

 Monitor Overview and Setup
 --------------------------

-Using Confluent Cloud has the advantage of circumventing the trials and tribulations of monitoring a Kafka cluster but you still need to monitor your client applications.
+Using |ccloud| has the advantage of circumventing the trials and tribulations of monitoring a Kafka cluster but you still need to monitor your client applications.
 Your success in Confluent Cloud largely depends on how well your applications are performing.
-Monitoring your client applications gives you insights on how to fine tune your producers and consumers, when to scale your Confluent Cloud cluster, what might be going wrong and how to resolve the problem.
+Monitoring your client applications gives you insights on how to fine tune your producers and consumers, when to scale your |ccloud| cluster, what might be going wrong and how to resolve the problem.

-This module will cover how to setup a time-series database populated with data from the Confluent Cloud Metrics API and client metrics from a locally running Java consumer and producer, along with how to setup a data visualization tool.
+This module will cover how to setup a time-series database populated with data from the
+|ccloud| Metrics API and client metrics from a locally running Java consumer and producer,
+along with how to setup a data visualization tool.
 After the initial setup, you will follow a series of use cases that create failure scenarios and how you can be alerted when they occur.